-Based in Ohio, The Andersons's main agricultural operations are located in Ohio, Indiana, Illinois, and Michigan.
+Based in Ohio, The Andersons' main agricultural operations are located in Florida, Iowa, Minnesota, Nebraska, Puerto Rico, Tennessee, Texas, Wisconsin, Ohio, Indiana, Illinois, and Michigan.

-The diversified company operates through half a dozen business segments: Grain Group (64% of 2013 sales), Plant Nutrient Group (12%), Ethanol Group (15%), Retail Group (3%), Rail Group (3%), and Turf & Specialty Group (3%).
+The diversified company operates through half a dozen business segments: Grain Group (59% of 2014 sales), Ethanol Group (17%), Plant Nutrient Group (15%), Retail Group (3%), Rail Group (3%), and Turf & Specialty Group (3%).
 The company is combining its Turf & Specialty and Plant Nutrient groups in 2015.

 Its Grain Group is a significant investor in Lansing Trade Group, an established commodity trading, grain handling, and merchandising business with operations nationwide and with global trading/merchandising offices.
 The Andersons holds an 85% interest in The Andersons Denison Ethanol LLC (TADE), a 53% interest in The Andersons Albion Ethanol LLC (TAAE), and a 38% interest in The Andersons Clymers Ethanol LLC (TACE).
 Also the company has a 50% stake in The Andersons Marathon Ethanol LLC (TAME) through its majority-owned subsidiary The Andersons Ethanol Investment LLC (TAEI).
 A third party owns 34% of TAEI.